upsmancsr/Team-Up/README.md

 ## Current Features

-- Sign up and sign in as an indivudual
+- Sign up and sign in as a user
 - view all users who have signed up.
 - User info is stored in a MondoDB database provisioned through Heroku and MLab.